Domain-Aware Tensor Network Structure Search: tnLLM: a domain-aware framework for solving TN-SS

 This section presents tnLLM, a domain-aware LLM-guided framework that efficiently solves the TN-SS problem with very few evaluations and verifiable solution explanations.
 We detail the role of each component in the prompting pipeline and the guidelines followed by each prompt.

 \paragraph{Workflow of tnLLM.} Figure \ref{workflow} illustrates the workflow of the proposed tnLLM framework.
 The ``Behavior-directive'' prompt is used to supply the problem specification and guide the general-purpose LLM into a model tailored for solving the TN-SS problem.
 Inspired by current sampling-based SOTA algorithms, this domain-informed LLM is then employed for LLM-guided \textit{TN-initialization} and \textit{TN-exploration}.
 During the \textit{TN-initialization} stage, the ``Task-directive'' prompt is used to propose a strong initial TN structure by using the provided domain information.
 In the \textit{TN-discovery} stage, the last and best-identified TN structures are used in conjunction with the ``Optimization-directive'' prompt to guide the LLM in navigating the search space effectively.
+The identified TN structures are fed into an objective function evaluation program to obtain the objective function values.
 This iterative process leads to the refinement of the TN structure and yields improved objective function values over successive evaluations.